Learn about Live Design's various awards programs and their previous winners and nominees.

-Nominations for the second annual Excellence In Installation Awards are now open!
-Deadline Monday, November 4, 2019.
-Nominate a visual and sound installation project for $395 to one of the following categories: Club Venues, Theatres/Performing Arts Venues, Arenas/Stadiums, Themed/Experiential Venues, Museum/Exhibits, Temporary Video Installation, and Temporary Lighting Installation.
+Live Design's Excellence in Installation Awards honor visual and sound installation work in such venues as clubs, theaters, arenas, and museums.
+Projects can be nominated in the following categories: Club Venues, Theatres/Performing Arts Venues, Arenas/Stadiums, Themed/Experiential Venues, Museum/Exhibits, Temporary Video Installation, and Temporary Lighting Installation.
 These awards are an opportunity to be recognized among your peers in the industry as voting will be open to Live Design readers.

 Booth Awards and Debuting Product Awards announced every year during LDI.
 Nominate a product for a Debuting Product Award via your LDI Exhibitor Console.
 This year, LDI will introduce the Sustainability Award.
 This award is a special citation for sustainability efforts—either environmental or community—whether in your manufacturing process, daily company operation, or community outreach.
 Consideration will be given to companies demonstrating exceptional efforts in reducing their carbon footprints or giving back to the community or a combination of the two.
 See you at LDI 2019, November 18-24 in Las Vegas!